 What is ‘Point of View’?

 ‘Point of view’ is an opinion, judgment or attitude on a matter.
-It may be against are in favor.
+It may be against or in favor.

 Define plot.
 What are its various elements?